Color Mixing#

 return container, rgb

-You will notice that there is little code here.
-In fact, the device implementation communicates with another process over a socket.
+The device implementation communicates with another process over a socket.
 This is a common pattern when integrating devices in the laboratory, as device drivers are usually provided by a 3rd party, such as the device manufacturer.
 So often the device implementation simply uses the existing driver.
 In some cases, the device implementation may include a full driver implementation.

 device.yml

-type: color_analyzer
+type: color_station

 init_parameters: